What is digital process automation (DPA)?

 Benefits of digital process automation

 In addition, employees with continually updated workflow information don't have to spend as much time making sure their workflows are up to date or tracking down lost documents.
-Organizing and digitizing processes also allows an organization to quickly shift goals if needed.
+Organizing and digitizing processes also allow an organization to quickly shift goals if needed.

 Digital process automation examples